 This story was published on 12 December 2018.
-If you wish to use this content, and need to confirm that the information is still current, contact firstname.lastname@example.org.
+If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 More than 18,500 mature-age people seeking work across five locations around Australia can now access extra help to become more competitive in their local job market.